Two direct solvers for a system of linear equations: Introduction

 where $Ax_p=b$, $Ax_h=0$, $1_n$ is an n-by-n identity matrix, $P$ is a null space projection operator, and $y \in {\cal F}^n$.
 By definition, $Py \in {\cal N}[A]$, where ${\cal N}[A]$ is the null space of $A$.

 The methods to be discussed will be seen to bear a similarity to the family of $QR$ factorization methods for solving $Ax=b$ (i.e., the $QR$, $RQ$, $LQ$ and $QL$ methods)\cite{watkins}.
 Those methods involve, for example, making the substitution $A=QR$ in $Ax=b$, and then solving for $x$.
 In contrast, the methods proposed herein involve a factorization of $A$ while it is in the context of the equation $Ax=b$.
-They'll be referred to as "in situ" methods, to emphasize this point.
-In contrast, since the $QR$ methods involve a factorization of $A$ done externally to $Ax=b$, they might instead be called "ex situ" methods.
-Finally, it will be shown that in situ approaches allow for an "online" solution, which is not prima facie possible with the $QR$ methods.
+They'll be referred to as {\em in situ} methods, to emphasize this point.
+In contrast, since the $QR$ methods involve a factorization of $A$ done externally to the context of $Ax=b$, they might instead be called {\em ex situ} methods.
+In addition, it will be shown that in situ approaches allow for an {\em online} solution, which is not prima facie possible with the $QR$ methods.
+Finally, two appendices are included: one for computing the Penrose identities for each method, and one to comment on an {\em in situ} version of LU decomposition.